FryingpanSamurai/DSAfundamentals/workingdir/General/mynotes_1.md

 - Links machine code file with the supporting library files to form an executable
 - machine code file saved as .obj, executable as .exe
 - UNIX machine code file saved as .o, executable do not have file extensions

+## Errors
+### Syntax
+Errors caught by the compiler.
+### Runtime
+Error that will terminate the program if encountered an impossible task.
+IE User input for an erroneous variable type.
+IE File not found at a path.
+### Logic
+Error that is not easily caught, but rather an erroneous output